SenolDemir/moblie-testing-bootcamp/README.md

 ```
 for setup and usage
 https://devicefarm.org/setup/

+# Features
+to start appium server by automation (to prevent handle it manually) a BeforeTest method generated.
+Autamation starts and stop appium server before and efter test

 ## Android
 to get package name of app from emulator package viewer apk installed to emulator manually